-From manufacturing defects to driver error, a plethora of issues contribute to large truck fatalities and serious injuries.
+From manufacturing defects to driver error, a plethora of the most common causes and conditions of truck accidents result in large truck fatalities and serious injuries.
 With the devastating effects that result in a truck collision, an injured driver or passenger should seek compensation for medical bills, lost wages and other associated costs.

 If you have been injured by a collision with a large truck, contact a personal injury attorney.
 If a loved one has been tragically killed by a driver’s negligence, a violation of regulations or any otherwise preventable reason, you can hold those responsible accountable with a wrongful death claim.

 Louisville, KY 40207

 Telephone: (502) 583-9701